 Our Mission Statement:

-We believe that confidence, self esteem and strong moral values are the keys to successful futures; that all children can make a difference in the world they live.
-Therefore at HPAPL we develop a 'can-do' attitude; empowering every member of the school family to embrace challenge, take risks and aspire to achieve....
+We believe that taking responsibility, having resilience and being respectful are the keys to successful futures; that all children can make a difference in the world they live.
+Therefore at HPAPL we develop a 'can-do' attitude; empowering every member of the school family to embrace challenge, take risks and aspire to achieve.